numpattern/numpattern.github.io/_posts/2020-05-02-Declustering.md

 #Now the 'quantVal' column is float64
 ```

-As we did many changes and filtering, it is recommended to reset the index of our dataframe.
-The indexes are the numbers to the left that normally are sequential.
-When you do filtering or deleting some rows, these indexes doesnt change so it is better to reset them and make then consecutives.
+Since we did many changes and filtering, it is recommended to reset the index of our dataframe.
+The indexes are the numbers to the left of a DataFrame that normally are sequential and correlative.
+When you do filtering or deleting some rows, these indexes doesn't update automatically so it's better to reset them and make them consecutives.

 ```pythonropna()
 df= df.reset_index(drop=True)
 df.isna()